Jason Lee Scott: Power Rangers Super Megaforce

 Jason and the other Mighty Morphin Power Rangers return as part of the army of Legendary Rangers led by Tommy that helped the Mega Rangers defeat the Armada once and for all, fighting in a huge battle against hundreds of XBorgs and dozens of Bruisers.
 However, Austin St. John did not return and Jason only appears morphed, as do the other Mighty Morphin rangers besides Tommy.

 Power Rangers Beast Morphers

 Jason returns in Season 2 of Power Rangers Beast Morphers, in the special episode "Grid Connection".

-When Jason's old foe Goldar is reanimated by Evox/Venjix as Goldar Maximus and dispatched to the dimension of the Dino Charge Power Rangers to gather energems, Jason is summoned by Grid Battleforce Red Ranger Devon to help him save the Dino Charge Rangers as well as members of Devon's own team.
+When Jason's old foe Goldar is reanimated by Evox as Goldar Maximus and dispatched to the dimension of the Dino Charge Power Rangers to gather energems, Jason is summoned by Devon, the Grid Battleforce Red Ranger, to help him save the Dino Charge Rangers as well as members of Devon's own team.
 It is revealed that Jason's Tyrannosaurus Power Coin has laid dormant within a meteorite for an undisclosed amount of time.
 Devon hands the coin back to Jason.
 The MMPR main team and the Dino Thunder Power Rangers come back to assist him against the army led by Goldar Maximus.